emmajanedrews/base-template/_posts/2016-03-21-is-now-the-time-to-become-a-homeowner-in-sacramento.md

 youtube_alternate_image:
 youtube_code: pTufLZXUVbI
 ---

-{% include youtube.html %}
-Is it better to own a home or to rent?
+{% include youtube.html %}Is it better to own a home or to rent?
 As a real estate advisor, there really isn’t a straight answer.
-In fact, to find out what the right answer is for a particular client’s situation, I ask the following questions:
+In fact, to find out what the right answer is for a particular client’s situation,I ask the following questions:

 * What are your plans for the next 2-5 years?
 You need to think about your relationships and your job before you make the leap into homeownership.
 If you may be relocating in coming years, locking in a mortgage may not be the best option.
 * How much are you paying in rent?
 If rent is, say, $1,600 a month, you have options out there where you would be paying the same amount of money in monthly mortgage and principal payments.